janwychowaniak/janwychowaniak.github.io/_posts/2020-10-15-dmesg-how-to-read-it.markdown

 categories: linux hardware
 ---

-`dmesg` prints or controls the kernel ring buffer, allowing e.g. reviewing and monitoring hardware device and driver messages and more.
+`dmesg` prints or controls the Linux kernel ring buffer, allowing e.g. reviewing and monitoring hardware device and driver messages and more.

 The default output format that the tool offers I consider to be of limited friendliness.
 Let's quickly summarise on the most useful or common options for output format control.